guilherme-toti/react-highlight-overlay/README.md

 # React Highlight Overlay

-A React component to highlight multiple targets by providing a canvas overlay
+A React component to highlight multiple targets by providing a canvas overlay.

+Imagine that you need to focus on some component in your application to show it, with **React Highlight Overlay** it's possible and very easy!

+**React Highlight Overlay** will create with `<canvas>` a dark transparent overlay on your application, and cut the pieces where you want to focus on.

 # Example